curvelogic/eucalypt/docs/index.md

 `{ a: 1 } { a: 2 }` evaluates to `{ a: 2 }`.

-In our example, the resulting YAML would be"
+In our example, the resulting YAML is just:

 ```yaml
 prentice: